Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- Your attorney should investigate the terms of the asset acquisition from the predecessor to understand any inherited liabilities or obligations.
+- Your attorney should examine the transfer of rights and obligations from the predecessor to the new entity.

 Possible Fad Business